-The book's comprehensive analysis calls upon Africanists to move away from broad, simplistic assumptions about land-labor ratios and to think more carefully about land and its historic value and uses.
-Land and its acquisition acted as significant variables in the relationships among elites and commoners, as well as among people from different ethnic groups.
-This analysis does not simply recognize that land's value lay in its materiality; rather, it also discerns land's cultural and social worth, pointing out the spiritual associations the land generated, and the way that certain people gained privileged access to those spiritual powers.
+Author Assan Sarr argues for a nuanced understanding of land and its historic value in Africa.
+Moving beyond a recognition of the material value of land, Sarr's analysis highlights its cultural and social worth, pointing out the spiritual associations the land generated and the ways that certain people gained privileged access to those spiritual powers.
 By emphasizing that the land around the Gambia River both inspired and gave form to a cosmology of ritual and belief, the book points to what might be considered an indigenous tradition of ecological preservation and protection.

 Assan Sarr is assistant professor of history at Ohio University.